or: Humanity's root problem (or challenge)

 I feel... that we are now in the hands of conmen.

-Another example is Philip Lombardo, who proposes some great ideas such as developing a "hero in the waiting" mentality in children so that we will begin to automatically take action against evil instead of passively observing it while doing nothing, but still operates under the unexamined assumption that "authority" itself is a legitimate idea.
+Another example is Philip Lombardo, who proposes some great ideas such as developing a "hero in the waiting" mentality in children so that we will begin to automatically take action against evil instead of passively observing it while doing nothing, but still operates under the unexamined assumption that government "authority" itself is a legitimate idea.

 In obedience there is always fear, and fear darkens the mind.